Mike31860/SHAMBALA-BACK/README.md

 ## Configuration
 Add the following environemnt variables to your .env.local.yml
 app:

   port: 4000

   context-path: shambala

 db:

   user:

   password:

   host:

   name:

   port: undefined

   schema: undefined

   sync: false

 firebase:

   serviceAccount: 'path/shambala-5802c-firebase-adminsdk-kuu9t-cdaced1ea4.json'

-  Make sure you replcae the DB environment variables for the Mongo DB Variables, and also the serviceAccount variable, replace the path where the file is located
+  Make sure you replace the DB environment variables for the Mongo DB Variables and also the service account variable, replace the path where the file is located.